JakubP56/EmergingTechnologies/README.md

 - ### Implementing Deutsch's Algorithm in Qiskit Implementation of the algorithm in Qiskit, written in Python.
 - ### Conclusion
-    What we can see from the algorithm
+    What we can see from the algorithm.

 ## Running the Notebooks

-In order to run the notebooks in this repository, firstly close the repository onto your computer as follows:
+In order to run the notebooks in this repository, firstly clone the repository onto your computer as follows:

 ```bash
     git clone https://github.com/JakubP56/EmergingTechnologies